xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Description

 Configuration objects live in a hierarchy of packages and components.
-By default a given object's position in the hierarchy is a simple consequence of its position within the XCDL scripts, based on its position in the folder's hierarchy.
+By default a given object's position in the hierarchy is a simple consequence of its position within the xCDL scripts, based on its position in the folder's hierarchy.
 Packages are generally placed at the top-level of the configuration.
-Any `cdlComponents` or `cdlOptions` objects that are defined at the same level as the `package` object in a package's top-level XCDL script are placed immediately below that package in the hierarchy (TBI).
-Any `cdlOptions` or `cdlComponents` objects that are defined in the body of a `package` or `cdlComponents` command, or that are read in as a result of processing a component's `includeXcdl` property, will be placed immediately below that `package` or `cdlComponents` in the hierarchy.
+Any `cdlComponents` or `cdlOptions` objects that are defined at the same level as the `cdlPackage` object in a package's top-level xCDL script are placed immediately below that package in the hierarchy (TBI).
+Any `cdlOptions` or `cdlComponents` objects that are defined in the body of a `cdlPackage` or `cdlComponents` command, or that are read in as a result of processing a component's `includeCDLs` property, will be placed immediately below that `cdlPackage` or `cdlComponents` in the hierarchy.

 In some circumstances it is useful to specify an alternative position in the hierarchy for a given object.
 For example it is often convenient to re-parent device driver packages below `OS_PACKAGE_IO` in the configuration hierarchy, thus reducing the number of packages at the top level of the hierarchy and making navigation easier.
 The parent property can be used to achieve this.

-The parent property takes a single argument, which should be the id of a `package` or `cdlComponents`.
+The parent property takes a single argument, which should be the id of a `cdlPackage` or `cdlComponents`.

 Although the `parent` property affects an object's position in the overall hierarchy and hence whether or not that object is active, a re-parented object still belongs to the package that defines it (?!?!?!).
 By default any `#define`'s will be exported to that package's configuration header file.
-Any `sourceFile` properties can only reference source files present in that package, and it is not directly possible to cause some file in another package to be built by re-parenting (???).
+Any `compilerSourceFiles` properties can only reference source files present in that package, and it is not directly possible to cause some file in another package to be built by re-parenting (???).

 As a special case, if an empty string is specified for the parent then the object is placed at the top of the hierarchy, ahead of any packages which are not explicitly re-parented in this way.
 This facility is useful for configuration options such as global preferences and default compiler flags.